zenith-lang/documentation/source/binary.rst

 ^^^^^^^^^^^^^^^^^^^^

-The following instructions all consume the top two values from the stack, and return the value as a single value onto the top of the stack.
+The following instructions all consume the top two values from the stack, and return the value as a single value onto the top of the stack, except 'not', which only consumes the one top value.

 ====== ================
 Opcode Instruction Name